polbeni/PyMCSP/README.md

 In this context, we present **PyMCSP** a **P**ython and **M**achine Learning methods implementation for **C**rystal **S**tructure **P**rediction.
 This is intended to be a method to find novel phases for well known or new materials at reasonable frame times, few minutes to few hours in a standard user's computer.

-The code in `src` is completely functional (old version) and it is possible to perform crystal structure prediction and diffraction studies.
-However, we are migrating to a more compact code and user friendly interface.
-The new code can be found in `src2`, although the diffraction part is still not available and it is not explained how to work with in this repository.

 ## How it works

 From a given chemical compounds and stoichiometry, the program constructs random crystal structures with the phase groups that are compatible with the given stoichiometry.
 To do this [PyXtal](https://github.com/qzhu2017/PyXtal) [[2]](#2) Python library is used.